etcd and leader election in LavinMQ

-LavinMQ has just launched another beta version of 2.0 (currently in pre-release v2.0.0-rc.4), bringing exciting new features!
+LavinMQ has just launched version 2.0, bringing exciting new features!
 The highlight is clustering support, which enhances high availability.

 The update introduces data replication, ensuring all nodes in the cluster maintain the same, up-to-date information.
 Once a LavinMQ leader is elected, it replicates log entries - such as published messages, acknowledge messages and metadata changes - to follower nodes.
 This replication process keeps all nodes synchronized, so even if a node fails, it can quickly catch up with the cluster once it recovers.